BlendedSiteGenerator/Blended/README.md

 and you will see all of the commands that are available.

+## Building Your Site

+To build the site you have created with Blended run

+`blended build`

+or

+`blended interactive` (for on file change building)

 ## Working with templates

 Each Blended website uses four template files: